 Director of the HLDC Program and Visiting Assistant Professor of Law

 J.D., Hofstra University School of Law

-Professor Glick also has extensive policy and legislative experience in both the executive and legislative branches of government, and during the 111th Congress, he was detailed from the Justice Department to the Senate Judiciary Committee, where he served as counsel to the chairman of the Terrorism and Homeland Security Subcommittee.
+Professor Glick has extensive policy and legislative experience in both the executive and legislative branches of government, and during his tenure at the Justice Department, regularly attended high-level interagency policy committee meetings chaired by the President’s National Security Council staff.
+During the 111th Congress, he was detailed from the Justice Department to the Senate Judiciary Committee, where he served as counsel to the chairman of the Terrorism and Homeland Security Subcommittee.

-He has also taught evidence, trial techniques and national security-related classes at the Department of Justice’s National Advocacy Center, and earlier in his career, he taught trial techniques at the Benjamin N. Cardozo School of Law.
+Professor Glick has taught cybersecurity law and policy at the George Washington University School of Law, and evidence, trial techniques and national security-related classes for the Justice Department’s National Advocacy Center.
+Earlier in his career, Professor Glick taught trial techniques at the Benjamin N. Cardozo School of Law.

 Professor Glick is the author of a number of law review articles that focus on the Fourth Amendment, including in regard to weapons of mass destruction, cybersecurity, foreign intelligence collection and interspousal wiretapping.